NOIR AT A BAR

 Crime, suspense and a touch of murder.

 A perfect evening.
-IF you aren't the one being murdered.
+If YOU aren't the one being murdered.

 OUR NEXT EVENTS

-Noir at a Bar - Zoom Edition
+Noir at a Bar - Live in Person

 6:30 pm until the last body drops

-Local authors present their short fiction designed to scare, shock and delight you.
+Local authors present their short fiction

 Presented in conjunction with